Terms and Conditions

 Disclosure Right to Rescind

-Consumers have the right to rescind this contract within fourteen days without having to state grounds for the rescission.
-The rescission period begins on the day the consumer or any third party designated by the consumer who is not a transportation entity have/has taken possession of the goods and remains in effect for a total of fourteen days thereafter.
+Consumers have the right to rescind this contract within one month without having to state grounds for the rescission.
+The rescission period begins on the day the consumer or any third party designated by the consumer who is not a transportation entity have/has taken possession of the goods and remains in effect for a total of one month thereafter.
 Consumers who wish to exercise their right to rescind are required to make a definitive declaration to that they have decided to rescind from the contract to the Seller (Bastian Hüsch, Grenzhausener Strasse 45a, D-56191 Weitersburg, Germany, telephone +49 (0) 26 22/88 53 686, fax: +49 (0) 26 22/88 53 687, e-mail: email@example.com) in writing (e.g. via regular mail, telefax or e-mail).
 Consumers may use the enclosed rescission template form, however, its use is not mandatory.
 To meet the rescission deadline, it is sufficient for consumers to send the rescission notice prior to the expiration of the rescission period.

 Consequences of Rescission

 If the Customer rescinds from the contract, the Seller shall reimburse all payments, including the costs of delivery (with the exception of added costs incurred as a result of the fact that the Customer has chosen a different delivery mode than the one offered by the Seller as the most cost effective standard delivery mode) promptly and no later than within fourteen days after the rescission notice has been received by the Seller.
 The Seller shall use the same mode of payment for the reimbursement the Customer used for the original transaction unless otherwise expressly agreed upon with the Customer.
 Under no circumstances shall the Customer be billed for any charges in relation to the reimbursement.
 The Seller may refuse a reimbursement until the goods have been returned to the Seller or until the Customer proves that the goods have been returned.
 The earlier of these dates shall apply.
-The Customer shall send back or return the goods immediately and in any event no later than within fourteen days after the day the Customer has notified the Seller of the rescission.
-The Customer shall be deemed to have met the deadline as long as the goods are sent back prior to the expiration of the fourteen-day deadline.
+The Customer shall send back or return the goods immediately and in any event no later than within one month after the day the Customer has notified the Seller of the rescission.
+The Customer shall be deemed to have met the deadline as long as the goods are sent back prior to the expiration of the one-month deadline.
 The Customer shall absorb the direct return shipping costs for the goods.
 The Customer shall be required to absorb any value decline of the goods only if the value decline is the result of the handling of the goods that is not necessary for the inspection of the condition, properties and functions of the goods.

 § 5 Rescission Form Template